Vue Pagination Tutorial: Everything You Need to Know

 Step 1: Install Laravel.

-If you do not want to use Laravel Valet, you can install Laravel using the following command.
+To use Laravel Valet, you can install Laravel using the following command.

 composer create-project laravel/laravel paginate --prefer-dist